gztangde/leetcode/leetcode/2019-02-05-Leetcode-632-Smallest-Range.md

     vector<pair<int, int>> v;
     unordered_map<int, int> m;
     int n = nums.size();
-    for (int i = 0; i < n; ++i)
-      for (int& num : nums[i]) v.push_back({num, i});
+    // Merge all array in one vector, and save the index in the vector for (int i = 0; i < n; ++i) for (int& num : nums[i]) v.push_back({num, i});

-    sort(v.begin(), v.end());
+    // Sort the array by the first val in the pair. sort(v.begin(), v.end());

-    int left = 0, len = v.size(), cnt = 0, diff = INT_MAX;
+    // Find the smallest window which include at least one number from each array. int left = 0, len = v.size(), cnt = 0, diff = INT_MAX;
     for (int right = 0; right < len; ++right) {
       if (m[v[right].second] == 0) cnt++;